MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/advanced-collaboration-analytics.md

 ## Inactive external domains activity

-The **Inactive external domains activity** card view shows you how many domains are allowed and how many of your allowed domains have been active and inactive for the last 30 or 60 days.
-You can hover over each part of the pie chart representation to see exact counts for that day.
+The **Inactive external domains activity** card shows how many domains are allowed and how many of your allowed domains have been active and inactive for the last 30 or 60 days.
+You can hover over each part of the pie chart to see exact counts.

+This card is only available if you've configured an allowlist in [external access](trusted-organizations-external-meetings-chat.md).

 :::image type="content" source="media/inactive-external-domains.png" alt-text="Screenshot that shows the total number of allowed domains." lightbox="media/inactive-external-domains.png":::

-> [!NOTE]
-> This insight won't surface for organizations with open federation enabled.

-You can select **View details** to see which domains are inactive.
-For each domain, we show the last activity date.
-We begin calculating the last activity date on the day your tenant purchases Teams Premium licenses.
-A value for **Last activity date (UTC)** is displayed only if an activity on the domain takes place after purchase of the Teams Premium license.
-If the last activity on the domain took place prior to the purchase of the Teams Premium license, the **Last activity date (UTC)** column displays a **-**.
+Select **View details** to see which domains are inactive, including the last activity date.
+A value for **Last activity date (UTC)** is displayed only if domain activity has taken place after the purchase of Teams Premium.

-By default, we show you the domains that have been inactive from the last 30 days.

-You can change the time frame by choosing a date range from the **Date range** dropdown list and selecting **Run report**.
+You can change the time frame by choosing a date range from the **Date range** dropdown and selecting **Run report**.

 :::image type="content" source="media/detailed-report-view-inactive-external-domains.png" alt-text="Screenshot that shows the detailed report view regarding the external domains activity." lightbox="media/detailed-report-view-inactive-external-domains.png":::

 ## Teams by user type